Skip to Content

 Carving a turkey

-Cut alongside the ribcage to remove the breast and tenderloin in one large piece.
+Locate the breastbone running down the center of the turkey and cut alongside the ribcage to remove the breast and tenderloin in one large piece.
 Use a sweeping motion to ensure you get the tenderloin underneath.
+Continue slicing until the entire breast half is separated from the bird.

 Carving a turkey

 Hold the skin in place as you cut into slices, being careful to tuck your fingers and run your knife alongside the path of your knuckles for safety.
 Your slices should run opposite, or perpendicular to, the direction of your cuts to remove the meat from the ribcage.
-This across-the-grain cut ensures even slices that stay together for serving.
+This across-the-grain cut ensures tender, evenly sized pieces that stay together for serving.

 Carving a turkey

-As you can see, the whole process can get kind of messy, so we recommend carving in the kitchen before serving.
+As you can see, the whole process can get kind of messy, so we recommend carving in the kitchen before arranging your sliced turkey on a cleaned platter for a perfect presentation.

 Carving a turkey